 Figure 1: Photo of Topanga lagoon taken on August 22nd, 2018, a few weeks after collection.
 There was no record of precipitation for the previous three months and the lagoon was closed to the ocean by a sandbar.
 There was also no sign of recent waves topping over the sandbar and reaching the lagoon.

+Figure 2: Flowchart of the study design.
+Water was taken as a single sample in a 18 L water jug from the middle of the lagoon (Fig. 1).
+In the laboratory, the water was split in batches to follow either the centrifugation or the filtration protocol.
+Sediment samples were taken in 2 μL cryotubes at the same location where water was taken.
+Subsamples of these were then pooled in triplicates prior to extraction (total 0.25-0.3 g).
+The dotted box indicates which part of the study design is addressed in the main paper, and which is addressed in the supplemental material.
+The black ‘X’ indicates the stage at which DNA extraction was performed and sequenced.
+Figures were obtained from Biorender

-Figure 2: Venn diagrams of A) 12S and B) 16S primers showing the number of species found at and between each protocol.
+Figure 3: Venn diagrams of A) 12S and B) 16S primers showing the number of species found at and between each protocol.
 Sediment samples showed the highest number of unique species for both primers, although for the 12S dataset, about 28% are the result of contamination from tag-jumping.